 GitHub Container Registry

-Using The GitHub Container Registry
+Using the GitHub Container Registry

 You will need the following

-- A GitHub account (your GitHub username)
+- A GitHub account with your GitHub username

 - A personal access token

-Creating a personal token
+Create a personal token

 The username to the registry is the same as your GitHub username.
 For the password you need to create a GitHub personal token.

 When creating the personal token, you need to select at least the following scopes: